 Their purpose is to accelerate the growth of a social movement powerful enough to manifest a world where life, community, nature and our obligations to future generations are NOT for sale, but honored as sacred.

-Move to Amend and Backbone Campaign are partnering on their upcoming Localize This!
-Action Camp in June 2016.
-Learn more HERE!
+Move to Amend and Backbone Campaign have partnered on Localize This!
+Action Camps.

 The Crossroads Project brings the power of performance art to bear on one of the great conversations of our time — humanity’s growing unsustainability and the quest for truly meaningful response.